ChengCK18/queue-simulator/README.md

 2.Uniformly Distributed Integer Generator
 3.Floor Generator

-To run this program, get all the files to be in the same folder and execute the mainSimulator program.
+To run this program, get all the files to be in the same folder and execute the mainSimulator program in Freemat.
 You need install Freemat for this to work.
-Use the command, -> mainSimulator
+Use the command in Freemat, -> mainSimulator

 You need to enter the number of customers followed by number of counters and their prefix.
 Prefix have to be in number and in sequential format.